PointSource/sensortag-poc/README.md

 * `npm start`
   * This will compile the TypeScript files to Javascript, then launch your browser using the dev-index.html file. dev-index.html has been configured to simulate the sensors so you can test the app behavior.

-On your desktop:
+On your phone:
 * `cordova run android` or `cordova build ios`
   * This will let you build and run the app for your phone.
+You still need to run npm start at least once before deploying it to your phone though.
 In the case of ios you'll need to go into platforms/ and open the xcode project in order to deploy on your phone.